Open Tabs

 Previewing

-To preview your project, select the Preview type from the drop down.
-If you wish to show a workspace or external website page, use the Preview option and enter the appropriate URL.
+To preview your project, select the Preview type from the dropdown.
+If you wish to show an external website page, use the Preview option and enter the appropriate URL.

 Preview

-To open a terminal window, select the Terminal type from the drop down.
+To open a terminal window, select Terminal from the type dropdown menu.

 terminal